markusschmitz53/sars2020/README.md

 ## <a id="acknowledgements-and-sources">Acknowledgements And Sources</a>
 Covid case data by [Robert Koch-Institut (RKI)](https://www.rki.de/DE/Content/InfAZ/N/Neuartiges_Coronavirus/Fallzahlen.html) [dl-de/by-2-0](https://www.govdata.de/dl-de/by-2-0)
 County data was generated using [GeoJSON Utilities](http://opendatalab.de/projects/geojson-utilities/)
+Feel free to use my code in any way you want.

-Thanks to Beni, Tarek and Mery for the support :pray:
+Special thanks to Beni, Tarek and Mery for the support :pray:

+## Help People In Need
+[Doctors Without Borders](https://www.doctorswithoutborders.org/covid19) are taking care of Covid patients and providing mental health support around the world.
+You can help to save lives by [donating to them](https://ssl.aerzte-ohne-grenzen.de/form/online-spenden).

 ## Disclaimer And Contact
 The content provided through this project is an artistic representation of open source covid case data.
 I made some adjustments